vincentchachere/Active-Directory-Deployment-and-Configuration/README.md

 <br>
 <br>

-<ins>Now that your DC-1 VM is a domain controller, you need to decide how to log in: as a local user on your client VM or as a domain user on the domain controller.
-This means clarifying two things: which domain to use and which user account to use.</ins>
+Now that DC-1 is officially a domain controller, we'll need to decide how to log in: as a **local user** on Client-1 or as a **domain user** on the domain controller.
+This means clarifying two things: **which domain** to use and **which user account** to use.

-- For this lab you can log back into DC-1 as:

-  - Username: `mydomain.com\labuser` (or whatever you made when creating your DC-1 VM)
+For this lab, we'll log back into DC-1 as a local user with the username **mydomain.com\labuser** (or whatever you made when creating your Domain Controller (DC-1)) and enter the password you created.

-  - Password: `TheSamePasswordYou'veBeenUsing`

 *Make sure to use a backslash ( \ ) NOT a forward slash ( / ) or you will not be able to login.*